Wilferd/notpiazzasite/weekly reports/reports/weeklymanagementreport3.markdown

 ***

 # Accomplishments
-- Make updates to the design document and turn in on Canvas.
-(Lucas due 9/9)
+- Made updates to the design document and turned it in on Canvas.
+(Lucas)
+- Fixed our team timeline from last semester by predicting better due dates and accounting for guides and demos (Team)
-- Add the actual database endpoints to the frontend so can switch between those and the mock ones.
-(Kaden due 9/6)
+- Added the actual database endpoints to the frontend so we can switch between those and the mock ones.
+(Kaden)
-- Style comments to look like our mock-up ones.
-(Lucas due 9/9)
+- Styled comments to look like our mock-up ones.
+(Lucas)
-- Improve the styling of the post list.
-(Kaden due 9/9)
+- Improved the styling of the post list.
+(Kaden)
-- Added Auth on the backend (Mark due 9/9)
+- Added authorization on the backend.
+(Mark)
-- Improve parent replies for comments in the API.
-(Ryan due 9/6)
+- Improved parent replies for comments in the API.
+(Ryan)
-- Rename the Swagger objects.
-(Ryan due 9/6)
+- Renamed the Swagger objects.
+(Ryan)

 # Goals & Priorities
 ### Short Term
+- Add authentication/login page.
+(Mark due 9/12)
+- Polish UI sketches of the admin and professor pages on Figma.
+(Kaden due 9/12)
+- Create admin page for user roles (can be static page for now).
+(Mark due 9/16)
 - Get replies working for comments.
-(Lucas due 9/12)
+(Lucas due 9/16)
-- Create a better mock-up of the admin and professor pages on Figma.
-(Kaden due 9/12)
+- Get the voting system fully functional on UI (Lucas due 9/16)
-- Finish connecting auth on the frontend and backend.
+- Finish connecting authorization on the frontend and backend.
 (Mark due 9/13)
-- Add authentication/login page.
-(Mark due 9/14)
-- Implement (on backend and frontend) a way for users' to mark posts as read or unread, flagged or unflagged, and upvoted or not.
-(Whole team due 9/16)
+- Implement on backend a way for users' to mark posts as read or unread, flagged or unflagged, and upvoted or not.
+(Ryan due 9/16)
-- Create the admin page so an admin can change users' roles.
-(Mark, Kaden due 9/16)
+- Create flagging of posts and read/unread indicators on the frontend (Kaden due 9/16)
-- Implement a course page for professors to create/delete courses, manage TAs, and modify category tags for posts.
-(Kaden,Lucas due 9/16)

 ### Long Term
+- Comments fully complete, meaning they can be collapsable, nested, and interacted with.
+(Lucas due 9/23)
 - Improve security of the backend, protecting data from users who shouldn't be able to access it.
-(Mark, Ryan due 9/30 but will continue as we add to API through semester)
-- Connect the rich text editor's image-handling to the backend and retrieve it correctly back on the frotend.
-(Lucas,Ryan due 9/30)
+(Mark due 9/30)
+- Create fully functional class creation page for all of professors' needs (Kaden UI, Ryan API due 10/21)
+- Prepare for alpha demo (Team due 9/30)
+- Create User Guide Draft (Team due 10/21)

 # Needs
 - N/A